Ready to write a demand letter to your landlord? Use our free demand letter creator.Start Demand Letter

 This waiver is unfortunately named the Poor Person Relief, but don't allow the name to drive you away if it is something that you need.

 If you show up, but your landlord does not, you do not automatically win your case.
-You will still need to prove to the judge why you should win, but your landlord won't get the opportunity to present their side of the story in court.
+You will still need to prove to the judge why you should win.

-No matter what, it’s very rare that a judge will tell you which side won right away.
-Typically, the judge’s decision will be mailed to you, which most of the time takes a few days.
+It’s rare that a judge will tell you which side won right away.
+Typically, the judge’s decision will be mailed to you, which usually takes a few days.
 Be patient!